jalangle/ghtns/CaptureOne-vs-Lightroom.md

 ## Things I don't like specifically about Lightroom

 - Subscription.
+- The hard push on social.
+I don't want the "Discover" or anything about it to ever show up but can't turn it off.
 - Lack of multi-catalog support.
 The fact I can't separate my birding photos from everything else drives me up a wall.
 The "you don't need multiple catalogs" crowd just go away on this topic.
 - The sync.
 Slow & frequently gets stuck (I've had 2 stuck for ages and Lightroom won't / can't tell me which.)
 - Storing everything remotely by default.
 Saves me space locally but not actually what I want.